Advisory Council on Underwater Archaeology

 The Advisory Council on Underwater Archaeology (ACUA) serves as an international advisory body on issues relating to underwater archaeology, conservation, and submerged cultural resources management.
-It works to educate scholars, governments, sport divers, and the public about underwater archaeology and the preservation of underwater cultural heritage.
 The ACUA is an independent, non-profit organization closely affiliated with the Society for Historical Archaeology (SHA).
-The ACUA helps the SHA Conference Committee to organize the annual SHA Conference on Historical and Underwater Archaeology and provides continuing education through workshops and panel discussions.

-The ACUA website, blog, and social media platforms provide a forum for discussion and information sharing related to underwater and maritime archaeology to encourage the responsible stewardship, preservation, and protection of underwater and maritime cultural heritage.
-In 2013 the ACUA was recognized as an NGO by UNESCO.
-It actively participates in the meetings of the UNESCO Scientific and Technical Advisory Body (STAB) on the promotion of the Convention on the Protection of Underwater Cultural Heritage.

-Mission

-The Advisory Council on Underwater Archaeology advocates, promotes, and provides advice on responsible public education and stewardship of underwater cultural heritage for present and future generations.

-The ACUA supports the ethical principals of the Society for Historical Archaeology.
-The ACUA encourages all archaeologists to perform to the highest standards of integrity and professionalism.
-The organization's Core Principles promote an ethical culture in all activities, in the work place, in the field, and in the classroom to create a climate of trust, respect, and equality.
-The ACUA provides further guidance on ethical obligations and standards of behavior through its statements on anti-harassment and anti-discrimination.

 Formation

-The ACUA has been at the forefront of underwater archaeology for nearly 60 years and it the oldest organization of its type.
 Its genesis as the Council on Underwater Archaeology was in 1959 and its purpose was fully realized at a meeting in 1963 when a group of archaeologists, historians, and sport divers met in St. Paul, Minnesota for the first international Conference on Underwater Archaeology (CUA).

 The first joint conference with the then fledgling Society for Historical Archaeology was held in 1970.
 By 1973, the present structure and name of the ACUA were established and shortly thereafter the SHA and CUA conferences merged.
 In 2003, the ACUA and SHA signed a Memorandum of Agreement, formalizing their relationship.

 Publications

 The ACUA maintains several publications including: